-Students may be granted more than one leave of absence as long as the total amount of time does not exceed two academic years (Students may take four leaves of absence in four different semesters).
+Students may be granted more than one leave of absence as long as the total amount of time does not exceed 180 days in a 12-month period.

-If a leave of absence is approved, the time limit for completing the degree will not be extended.
+The time limit for completing the degree will not be extended as a result of an approved Leave of Absence.